i-got-to-eat/i-got-to-eat/README.md

 - 👋 Hi, I’m @i-got-to-eat
 - 👀 I’m interested in becoming a fullstack developper.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Rust.
 - 💞️ I’m looking to collaborate with Formation - tvo
-- 📫 How to reach me ...
+- 📫 How to reach me @khaitamvo@gmail.com

 <!---
 i-got-to-eat/i-got-to-eat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.